openstack/watcher/doc/source/dev/plugin/cdmc-plugin.rst

 Creating a new plugin
 =====================

-In order to create a new model, you have to:
+In order to create a new cluster data model collector, you have to:

 - Extend the :py:class:`~.base.BaseClusterDataModelCollector` class.
 - Implement its :py:meth:`~.BaseClusterDataModelCollector.execute` abstract